Tuesday, September 10, 2013

 [I wrote this post back in 2004 to describe the mental preparation that goes into this period between Rosh Hashannah and Yom Kippur.
-I reposted it four years later in 2008.
-It's 2012 and I still haven't been able to improve upon it.]
+I haven't been able to improve upon it. yet.]

 So it is (for me) with the Jewish holidays of Rosh Hashannah and Yom Kippur.

-For me, this time of year is like the aftermath of an enormous, wild dinner party… one where invitations were extended to far more people than the house could comfortably accommodate…. the kind of rollicking soirée that is talked about and savored for months.
+For me, they are like the aftermath of an enormous, wild dinner party… one where invitations were extended to far more people than the house could comfortably accommodate…. the kind of rollicking soirée that is talked about and savored for months.